-We have written often about the need for properly written property insurance to insure such physical assets as buildings, machines or equipment, stock, inventory and so forth, upon which the continued operations and profitability of an enterprise depends.
-Aside from such tangible physical assets, though, many businesses, especially smaller businesses with fewer employees and/or thinner management ranks, may depend on a single person or a few key individuals for their success.
-If a key person, vital to the success of an enterprise, suddenly and unexpectedly passes away or becomes disabled and unable to work the enterprise could suffer significant financial losses in many ways.
+You know you need properly written property insurance to insure such physical assets as buildings, machines or equipment, stock, inventory and so forth, to ensure the continued operations and profitability of your business.
+Aside from tangible physical assets, though, many businesses, especially smaller businesses with fewer employees and/or thinner management ranks, may depend on a single person or a few key individuals for their success.
+If a key person, vital to the success of an enterprise, suddenly and unexpectedly passes away or becomes disabled and unable to work, the enterprise could suffer significant financial losses in many ways.
 Unfortunately, businesses often overlook the need to insure their important human resources.

 Who are such key people?
 That answer will be different for every business, but in general anyone who directly contributes to a company’s top or bottom line, is fundamental to its success and could not be easily or quickly replaced should be considered a key person.
 Examples might include:

 - C-Suite executives, especially a CEO or COO.